-The Board of Directors recommends a vote "FOR" Proposal No. 3, to approve the amendment of our Bye-laws to remove certain inoperative provisions.
+The Board of Directors recommends a vote "FOR" Proposal No. 3, to approve the amendment of our Byelaws to remove certain inoperative provisions.
 Approval of the adoption of the Bye-laws amendment to certain inoperative provisions requires the affirmative vote of a majority of votes cast at the Annual Meeting.
-Proxies will be voted "FOR" such approval, unless otherwise specified in the proxy.

-Proposal Appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm and auditor until the conclusion of the 2019 Annual General Meeting of Members and to delegate authority to the Board, acting through the Audit Committee, to set the terms and remuneration thereof 4 ☑ The Board recommends a vote FOR the appointment of PwC for 2018. • Independent firm.
-Significant industry and financial reporting expertise.
+Proposal Appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm and auditor until the conclusion of the 2019 Annual General Meeting of Members and to delegate authority to the Board, acting through the Audit Committee, to set the terms and remuneration thereof